Spain seeks arrest of former Chinese president over Tibet

 Trade and investment between Spain and China grew at the beginning of the past decade but have stagnated in Spain's long economic and financial crisis.
 Spain had a 12 billion euros trade deficit with China last year, down from 14 billion euros a year earlier.

-Zara-owner Inditex has textile plants in China and has been opening more stores, but banks and telecommunications firms have scaled back investments there.
+Inditex, which owns the Zara clothing brand, has textile plants in China and has been opening more stores, but banks and telecommunications firms have scaled back investments there.

 Communist Chinese troops took control of Tibet in 1950.
 China says it "peacefully liberated" the Himalayan region, which it says was mired in poverty, exploitation and economic stagnation.